CrossLead Data Protection Addendum

 1.14 “Third Party Subprocessors” has the meaning given in Section 9 (Subprocessors).

-1.15 “Transfer Solution” means the Model Contract Clauses or another solution that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR.
+1.15 “Transfer Solution” means the Model Contract Clauses or another solution that enables the lawful transfer of personal data to a third country in accordance with Chapter V of the GDPR.

 2. Duration of Addendum

 This Addendum will take effect on the Addendum Effective Date and, notwithstanding the expiration of the Term, will remain in effect until, and automatically expire upon, CrossLead’s deletion of all Personal Data.

 3. Processing of Personal Data

 3.1.1 Processor and Controller responsibilities.
 The parties acknowledge and agree that:

 (a) the subject matter and details of the Processing are described in Annex 1;

 (b) CrossLead is a Processor of that Personal Data under European Data Protection Legislation;

 (c) Company is a Controller of that Personal Data under European Data Protection Legislation; and

 (d) each party will comply with the obligations applicable to it in such role under the European Data Protection Legislation with respect to the Processing of that Personal Data.